JuliaGast/TGB2/README.md

 ### Software License

-The code from this repo is licensed under the MIT License (see LICENSE.txt)
+The code from this repo is licensed under the MIT License (see LICENSE)

 ### Citation